overextended/.github/profile/README.md

 ## About us
-~~Overextended is a small group working to create open-source resources for FiveM, with a focus on quality, security, performance and stability.~~
+Overextended was a small group working to create open-source resources for FiveM, with a focus on quality, security, performance and stability.

-Fuck FiveM, fuck Cfx.

 ## Documentation
 https://overextended.dev/